US STOCKS-Wall St climbs after retail sales data; healthcare up

 The S&P 500 posted 31 new 52-week highs and two new lows; the Nasdaq recorded 118 new highs and 27 new lows.

-About 5.8 billion shares changed hands on U.S. exchanges, below the 6.1 billion daily average for June so far, according to BATS Global Markets.
-(Additional reporting by Ransdell Pierson; Editing by Meredith Mazzilli, Nick Zieminski and Peter Galloway)
+About 5.7 billion shares changed hands on U.S. exchanges, below the 6.1 billion daily average for June so far, according to BATS Global Markets.
+(Editing by Meredith Mazzilli and Nick Zieminski)

 * Dow down 0.15 pct, S&P up 0.12 pct, Nasdaq up 0.36 pct (Updates to late afternoon)